kirilllzaitsev/object_pose_tracking/README.md

 #### IKEA

 Clone the repository for `isaaclab_pose_tracking_sim_ext` package from [this link](https://github.com/kirilllzaitsev/isaaclab_pose_tracking_sim_ext).
+Install the `pose_tracking_sim` package from the root of the cloned repository via `pip install -e .`.

-The script to generate the data for this use case can be found at `isaaclab_pose_tracking_sim_ext/pose_tracking_sim/ikea_asset_ds.py`.
+The script to generate the data for single-/multi-object IKEA and RSL cube asset sets can be found at `isaaclab_pose_tracking_sim_ext/pose_tracking_sim/ikea_asset_ds.py`.

-The command to generate a training dataset with three identical RSL cubes and randomization of the environment and object motion is:
+The command to generate a training dataset with three identical RSL cubes and randomization of the environment (floor and table textures, lighting) and object motion is:

 ```shell
 export DS_NAME=custom_sim_cube_scaled_1k_multiobj